Distributing scripts to macOS devices using Workspace ONE UEM

 Note: Receipts are added to /private/var/db/receipts when a package with a payload (folder structure -- even if empty) is executed.
 If a payload structure is not included (or the --root parameter is excluded from the pkgbuild command), no receipts are left when the package is installed.

-Deploy a Payload-Free Package in Workspace ONE UEM
+Deploy a payload-free package in Workspace ONE UEM

 In this exercise, you will add the payload-free package as an internal app in the Workspace ONE UEM Console.
 This sends the package to the enrolled devices in the appropriate assignment groups and executes your script with root privileges.

 1. In the Workspace ONE UEM console, select Resources.
-Then select Apps.

 2. Select Native, and then click Internal.